 10. Chairing the Budget Committee and preparing the annual budget as prescribed in bylaws;

 11. Reporting income and expenses as compared with the budget;

 12. Ensuring an audit, financial review or compilation is done in accordance with the bylaws, state PTA requirements, and the PTA’s business practice;

-13. Preparing an annual report to be used to review PTA financial records; and
+13. Preparing an annual report to be used to review PTA/PTSA financial records; and

-•The PTA Finance Quick Reference Guide will help orient the treasurer to his or her main areas of responsibility.
+•The PTA/PTSA Finance Quick Reference Guide will help orient the treasurer to his or her main areas of responsibility.